neilramaswamy/sorta-cool/README.md

 #### Background Knowledge

 If you want to understand how this works, you'll need to be familiar with Typescript's recursive conditional types.
-If you're already familiar, skip to the [next section](#how-does-it-work) I'll try to explain them briefly here.
+If you're already familiar, skip to the [next section](#how-does-it-work).
+I'll try to explain them briefly here.

 A type just provides a nice way to talk about a set of values.
 The `string` type in Typescript refers to the set of all possible strings.
 The union type `"alice" | "bob"` refers to the set containing two strings "alice" and "bob".